-(1) The unaudited financial information for the twelve months ended April 28, 2012, has been derived by adding our financial information for the year ended January 28, 2012, to the financial information for the three months ended April 38, 2012, and subtracting the financial information for the three months ended April 30, 2011.
-The unaudited financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the year ended February 2, 2013, to the financial information for the three months ended April 30, 2011.
-The unaudited financial information for the twelve months ended April 28, 2012, and been derived by adding our financial information for the year ended February 2, 2013, to the financial information for the three months ended April 30, 2012.
-The twelve-month period ended April 28, 2012 consisted of 52 weeks, and the twelve-month period ended May 4, 2013 consisted of 53 weeks.

-(2) In the third quarter of fiscal 2012, we changed our policy for recognizing stock-based compensation expense from the graded method of accounting to the straight-line method of accounting for our pre-Reorganization timebased units (or service-only awards).
+- (1) The unaudited financial information for the twelve months ended April 28, 2012, has been derived by adding our financial information for the year ended January 28, 2012, to the financial information for the three months ended April 28, 2012, and subtracting the financial information for the three months ended April 30, 2011.
+The unaudited financial information for the twelve months ended May 4, 2013, has been derived by adding our financial information for the year ended February 2, 2013, to the financial information for the three months ended May 4, 2013, and subtracting the financial information for the three months ended April 28, 2012.
+The twelve-month period ended April 28, 2012 consisted of 52 weeks, and the twelve-month period ended May 4, 2013 consisted of 53 weeks. - (2) In the third quarter of fiscal 2012, we changed our policy for recognizing stock-based compensation expense from the graded method of accounting to the straight-line method of accounting for our pre-Reorganization time-based units (or service-only awards).
 This change in accounting had the same impact on our selling, general and administrative expenses and net income (loss) for all periods presented.
 The table below presents the impact to our net income (loss) as a result of this change in accounting policy.
 The impact to fiscal 2009 was immaterial and there was no impact for years prior to 2009.
 See Note 3-Change in Accounting Principle-Stock-Based Compensation to our audited consolidated financial statements.